-Vanilla Panna Cotta with Balsamic Strawberries is one of my favorite desserts for a dinner party – delicious, beautiful, and you can do most of the cooking a day or two ahead.
+This Vanilla Panna Cotta with Balsamic Strawberries is my favorite dessert to make for a dinner party.
+It's beautiful, you can do all of the cooking ahead of time, and it is absolutely delicious!!

 Vanilla beans are an expensive indulgence.
 If you want to get a little extra mileage from your vanilla bean after you've scraped out the seeds, you can soak it in a mini bottle of bourbon or vodka for a month or more to make homemade vanilla extract or you can bury it in sugar to make vanilla sugar.

 If you've never soaked strawberries in balsamic vinegar, prepare to be delighted.
 They bring out the best in each other.
 Black pepper adds a unique and exciting kick.

 Panna Cotta Make Ahead Tips

 One of the many great things about this panna cotta recipe is that much of the prep work can be done well in advance of your dinner.